deluxebrain/dotfiles-DEPRECATED/vim/README.md

 Verified basic setup is working ok by issuing `:Helptags`

-List installed checkers for the detectec type of the current file via `:SyntasticInfo`
+List installed checkers for the detected type of the current file via `:SyntasticInfo`

 Note that the underlying syntax checkers need to be installed and configured independently.
 For a list of supported syntax checkers see: Syntax checkers: https://github.com/scrooloose/syntastic/wiki/Syntax-Checkers